California 50th Congressional District: Diversifying Metro district. In 2024, voted D+30%. Democratic peak: D+33 in 2020.

 Covering eastern San Diego County from El Cajon through Alpine to the Imperial County line, CA-50 delivered an 11-point Republican presidential margin in 2024, driven by suburban and exurban communities with strong veterans and military-family populations.

-The demographics suggest why.
-A population of 210,709, a 48% non-Hispanic-white share, and a median household income of $106,268 situate the district in the broader realignment patterns of recent cycles.
+A population of 210,709, a 48% non-Hispanic-white share, and a median household income of $106,268 describe the district.

 Compare two places, side by side